-After reviewing the force main near Covanta Pump Station in Lorton, Virginia it was determined the existing DIP force main was eroding from the inside out due to the increase in acidity levels from the landfill leachates and increase abrasion from the Covanta Energy/Resource Recovery Facility cooling water towers that were conveyed in the existing force main.
+After reviewing the force main near Covanta Pump Station in Lorton, Virginia, it was determined the existing DIP force main was eroding from the inside out due to the increase in acidity levels from the landfill leachates and increased abrasion from the Covanta Energy/Resource Recovery Facility cooling water towers that were conveyed in the existing force main.

 Adress: 9898 Furnace Rd Lorton, VA 22079 (Covanta Energy Plant)

 Blue square is the Covanta Pump Station.
 Orange Box encompasses Phase One.
 Green Box encompasses Phase Two.
 Red broken line in the rectangular boxes is the alignment of the Force Main.